arunsingh88/RE-Workshop/Demos.md

 ## Live Demonstration #1: Creative Ideation Sprint
 *"Beyond Brainstorming: AI-Powered Innovation"*

 ### The Business Challenge
 > "We have to launch a new product targeting Gen Z and create a marketing campaign for the same"
+> *Activity*: There is a business challenge - Develop a new product for Gen Z and creative marketing campaign for the same.
+In defined groups,you can do this activity by using Gemini to brainstorm and visualize new ideas

 ##### Basic Creative Prompt (❌ Generic)